jkim826il/is477project/README.md

-## Title: To what extent does education impact median household income?
+## To what extent does education impact median household income?

 ## Contributors